CraigAT1181/curator/README.md

 Thanks for your interest in Curator.

-This web application allows users to explore museum exhibits or artworks, and store them for the duration of their session.
+This web application allows users to explore museum exhibits or artworks, store them in a collection for the duration of their session, and provides a link to view further information about particular items.

 ## Important Links